CWallace23/cwallace23.github.io/teaching.md

 title: "Teaching"
 ---

-Currently I teach Mathematical Finance.
+In 2024-5, I've been teaching Mathematical Finance.

 If you’re thinking about taking Mathematical Finance, you might find it helpful to look through this document on “<a href="https://maths.dur.ac.uk/users/clare.wallace/MF/Prerequisites/">prerequisite knowledge</a>” for the course that I give out in the first weeks of term.

+For 2025-6, I'll be teaching Probability 1 and Single Maths B.

 This year I’m offering two final-year projects.
 You can find the project descriptions <a href="https://cwallace23.github.io/teaching/final-year-projects">here</a>.